opendistro/for-elasticsearch-docs/docs/elasticsearch/index-data.md

 DELETE movies/_doc/1
 ```

-The delete operation increments the `_version` field.
-If you add the document back, the `_version` field is still incremented.
-This is because when you delete a document it isn't completely gone.
-The metadata of the document is still retained in the index.
+The DELETE operation increments the `_version` field.
+If you add the document back to the same ID, the `_version` field increments again.
+This behavior occurs because Elasticsearch deletes the document `_source`, but retains its metadata.